perrybutler/WP-OAuth/README.md

 ***How is WP-OAuth different than other "Connect" plugins such as WordPress Social Connect, WordPress Social Login, Google Apps Login or WP Glogin?***

 These are similar alternatives.
 Some of them may include or require the use of other third-party libraries, which may add bloat or become outdated.
-WP-OAuth is a complete solution with zero dependencies.
+For example, WordPress Social Connect includes the entire library for LightOpenID, Google API, etc. It's a lot of code, and it's actually the route I took with my older plugin, WP-OpenLogin.
+WP-OAuth is a complete solution with *zero dependencies* which makes it very lightweight.

 ***How is WP-OAuth different than OpenID, OpenID Connect and OpenID Authorization 2.0?***